NIHAJ-RARBA/Chain_Reaction/README.md

 # 3. Open browser
 http://localhost:5173

 # 4. When closing, close browser tab first.
-Then go to start.bat and press any key.
+Then go to launcher window and press any key.
 ```

 ### Prerequisites